ZacPearce/FCCoders/README.md

 ## Footer

 - I've linked our social media pages for 'Facebook', 'X' (formerly known as twitter), 'Instagram' and 'Youtube' all in the footer and made sure they remain at the bottom of the page regardless of which webpage you're on.

+- I feel like social media is a crucial part of the club's growth in this day and age, if we go viral it will really help the growth of the club via endorsement deals as well as new interest in the club.

 # Wireframes